waterstreamio/waterstream-aws-ecs-cloudformation/README.md

 Pre-requisites
 --------------

-- AWS Marketplace subscription for Waterstream from your AWS account
+- [AWS Marketplace subscription](https://aws.amazon.com/marketplace/pp/B08ZDMBQY5) for Waterstream from your AWS account
 - If installing with CLI - AWS CLI installed on your machine (https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
-  Write down the AWS CLI profile name you're going to use for Waterstream deploy.
+  Write down the AWS CLI profile name you're going to use for the Waterstream deploy.
 - Keypair for SSH-ing from your machine into the testbox configured in your AWS account.
 Write down its name.
 - DockerHub credentials configured in AWS Secret Manager - anonymous access exceeds pull limits too fast.
   See https://docs.aws.amazon.com/AmazonECS/latest/developerguide/private-auth.html#private-auth-enable for